akoreman/Forward-Render-Pipeline/readme.md

 **WORK IN PROGRESS - Currently being expanded -** **Shader pipeline using Unity3D and HLSL**

-In order to better understand Unity's render pipelines, and render pipelines in general, I implemented a render pipeline in Unity3D by using its scriptable render pipeline and HLSL for the shaders themselves.
+In order to gain some more intuition for Unity's render pipelines I implemented a render pipeline in Unity3D by using its scriptable render pipeline and HLSL for the shaders.

 Currently supports:
 - Unlit shader